2014–15 Colorado Buffaloes women's basketball team

-The 2014–15 Colorado Buffaloes women's basketball team will represent University of Colorado Boulder during the 2014–15 NCAA Division I women's basketball season.
-The Buffaloes, led by fifth year head coach Linda Lappe, play their home games at the Coors Events Center and were a members of the Pac-12 Conference.
+The 2014–15 Colorado Buffaloes women's basketball team represented University of Colorado Boulder during the 2014–15 NCAA Division I women's basketball season.
+The Buffaloes, led by fifth year head coach Linda Lappe, played their home games at the Coors Events Center and were a members of the Pac-12 Conference.
 They finished the season 15–17, 6–12 in Pac-12 play to finish in a tie for ninth place.
 They advanced to the semifinals of the Pac-12 women's tournament where they lost to California.